BibleGateway.com is a great tool for searching for Bible verses, especially in multiple versions.

 For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.

 I keep making mistakes too!
 You will never be perfect, but as long as you forgive others, God will continue to forgive you.
 Notice He didn't say He would forgive you but remember and use it against you later when you make the same mistake again.
 It says He "will not remember your sins."
 It's as if they never happened.
-THAT'S how great God's mercy is for us if we just ask for it.
+THAT'S how great God's grace and mercy is for us if we just ask for it.

 Needing some favor in your life?